 Notes: OLS results with country fixed effects.
-Numbers are estimated coefficients; numbers in parentheses are standard errors. \ if significant at 90% level; \\ if significant at 95% level; \\\ if significant at 99% level.
+Numbers are estimated coefficients; numbers in parentheses are standard errors. . if significant at 90% level; if significant at 95% level; if significant at 99% level.
 Country dummy estimates not reported, available from the author.

-Table 3 presents little evidence in favor of the argument that welfare state generosity promoted high levels of unemployment before 1995.
+Table 3 presents little evidence in favour of the argument that welfare state generosity promoted high levels of unemployment before 1995.
 When looking at the decommodifying welfare state (columns 1-3), a negative relationship between labor market policy generosity and unemployment existed within countries.
-Column (1) on Table 3 shows that, on average, a one-unit increase in generosity was associated with a more than 10 percent decrease in unemployment in the countries in our sample.
-This relationship was significant at more than the 99 percent level of confidence.
-To illustrate, the average level for the decommodifying welfare state period was 0.43 percent of GDP dedicated to active and passive labor market policy per 1 percent unemployed.
+Column (1) on Table 3 shows that, on average, a oneunit increase in generosity was associated with more than a 10% decrease in unemployment in the countries in our sample.
+This relationship was significant at more than the 99% level of confidence.
+To illustrate, the average level for the decommodifying welfare state period was 0.43% of GDP dedicated to active and passive labor market policy per 1% unemployed.
 This was also the level of Germany in the mid-1990s.
-The average level of harmonized unemployment, on the other hand, was around 6 percent of the labor force.
-If labor market policy generosity increased from the average level in the period to that of Denmark in the mid-90s (0.87 percent of GDP per 1 percent unemployed), unemployment would decrease to 1.6 percent of the labor force.
-The relationship between these variables seems to go in the direction opposite to that which was feared by critics of the welfare state: a more generous welfare state seems to promote lower levels of unemployment.34
+The average level of harmonized unemployment, on the other hand, was around 6% of the labor force.
+If labor market policy generosity increased from the average level in the period to that of Denmark in the mid-90s (0.87% of GDP per 1% unemployed), unemployment would decrease to 1.6% of the labor force.
+The relationship between these variables seems to go in the opposite direction to that feared by critics of the welfare state: a more generous welfare state seems to promote lower levels of unemployment.34

 Table 3 also provides some evidence about the separate effects of active and passive labor market policy generosity.
-Still focusing on within-country variation during the decommodifying welfare state period, columns (2) and (3) in Table 3 show that both active and passive labor market policy generosity have negative effects on unemployment.
-On average, a one-unit increase in passive labor market policy is significantly correlated (at better than a 95 percent confidence level) with an almost 20 percent decrease in unemployment.
-A similar increase in active labor market policy generosity is also significantly correlated (this time at better than a 99 percent confidence level) with more than a 15 percent decrease in unemployment.
+Still focusing on within-country variation during the decommodifying welfare state period, columns (2) and (3) in Table 3 show that both active and passive labor market policy generosity have negative effects over unemployment.
+On average, a one-unit increase in passive labor market policy is significantly correlated (at better than a 95% confidence level) with an almost 20% decrease in unemployment.
+A similar increase in active labor market policy generosity is also significantly correlated (this time at better than a 99% confidence level) with more than a 15% decrease in unemployment.

 The first change when exploring the workfare state results in Table 3 (columns 4-6) is that labor market policy generosity is an insignificant determinant of unemployment in the more recent period.
-While labor market policy in the decommodifying welfare state had significantly negative effects on unemployment, they do not in the workfare state.
-Column (4) in Table 3 shows that, on average, the effect of a one-unit increase in welfare policy generosity is undistinguishable from zero.
+While labor market policy in the decommodifying welfare state had significantly negative effects over unemployment, they do not in the workfare state.
+Column (4) in Table 3 shows that, on average, the effect of a one-unit increase in welfare policy generosity is undistinguishable from 0.
 Table 3, however, provides some evidence about the separate effects of active labor market policy generosity in the workfare state that is similar to those for the decommodigying welfare state.
-While column (5) shows the effects of passive labor market policy generosity to be as insignificant as the general effects in column (4), the effects of active labor market policy generosity in column (6) are negative and statistically significant at better than the 99 percent confidence level.
+While column (5) shows the effects of passive labor market policy generosity to be as insignificant as the general effects in column (4), the effects of active labor market policy generosity in column (6) are negative and statistically significant at better than the 99% confidence level.